Starlight0798/DRL-ts/README.md

 # DRL-ts
-Using tianshou to finish some RL works
+Using tianshou to finish some RL works.
+For personal learning and research only.
+TODO:
+- Atari
+- Mujoco
+- Multi-agent(Pettingzoo)